 Division 3 — Other matters relating to administration of court security and custodial services

-28. Minister may give directions
+28. Minister may give directions to CEO

 (1) The Minister may give directions to the CEO with respect to the performance of the CEO’s functions under this Act, either generally or in relation to a particular matter.